-The MVP is the first and decisive stage in your product’s lifecycle.
+The Minimum Viable Product (MVP) is the first and decisive stage in your product’s lifecycle.
 It helps your product test market and enters it with minimal efforts including spending every single dollar in your pocket.

 - You have an idea that seems easy and straightforward